ray-project/ray/doc/source/rllib/rllib-examples.rst

 - `DMLab Watermaze example <https://github.com/ray-project/ray/blob/master/rllib/examples/dmlab_watermaze.py>`__:
    Example for how to use a DMLab environment (Watermaze).
 - `RecSym environment example (for recommender systems) using the SlateQ algorithm <https://github.com/ray-project/ray/blob/master/rllib/examples/recommender_system_with_recsim_and_slateq.py>`__:
-   Script showing how to train a SlateQTrainer on a RecSym environment.
+   Script showing how to train SlateQ on a RecSym environment.
 - `SUMO (Simulation of Urban MObility) environment example <https://github.com/ray-project/ray/blob/master/rllib/examples/sumo_env_local.py>`__:
    Example demonstrating how to use the SUMO simulator in connection with RLlib.
 - `VizDoom example script using RLlib's auto-attention wrapper <https://github.com/ray-project/ray/blob/master/rllib/examples/vizdoom_with_attention_net.py>`__: